gaearon/overreacted.io/src/pages/november-2020-endorsements/index.md

   established vote more on identity rather than personal interest (I'm very happy to raise my own taxes).
 I do my best to align my identity with what I think the best policy for my values are.
 This fails sometimes.
 - I think politics and policy are really tough.
 They involve unhappy compromises.
-People who pretend they have a magic bullet to solve our current quagmire are probably wrong.
+People who pretend they have a magic bullet to solve our current quagmires are probably wrong.

-This guide was distilled from reading the Chicago Tribune's endorsements, the Chicago Sun-Times' endorsements, the Daily Herald's endorsements and my own eclectic knowledge of politics.
+This guide was distilled from reading the Chicago Tribune's endorsements, the Chicago Sun-Times' endorsements, and my own eclectic knowledge of politics and policy.

 Let's get into it.